starling021/ehtools/README.md

 > 1) Wi-Fi tools (tools for attacking wireless networks).

     INFO: Wi-Fi options this is tools for attacking wireless networks and network databases.

 > 2) Remote access (tools for getting remote access to other devices and remotely managing them).

     INFO: Remote access means tools for getting access to other devices and remotely managing them.

 > 3) Information gathering (collecting intelligence on people or website).

-    INFO: Information gathering tools, tools for collecting intelligence on peaple or website.
+    INFO: Information gathering tools, tools for
+    collecting intelligence on peaple or website.

 > 4) Website tools (tools for exploiting or attacking sites).

     INFO: Website tools, tools for exploiting or attacking sites and network databases.

 > 5) Other (a miscellaneous collection of other hacking tools)

-    INFO: Other tools this is collection of miscellaneous hacking tools.
+    INFO: Other tools this is collection
+    of miscellaneous hacking tools.

 You can also manage your installed tools by accessing option 6.
-To download Pupy, we'll go to option 2, which is remote access.
-Here, we will see a list of different tools for remote access, and we can select option 3 for Pupy.

 # Use ehtools quick access